Part A: Claims

 - discretionary trust income

-6.1.5 HM Revenue and Customs (HMRC) Charities can only repay UK tax.
+6.1.5 HMRC Charities can only repay UK tax.
 For repayment of foreign tax you should apply to the tax authority of the country concerned.

 Chapter 6.2: Gift Aid Transitional Relief